 Adam and Eve were faithful to the Lord’s command and started populating the world.
-Cain and Abel were the first male children recorded in the Bible (Gen. 4:1-2).
-Seth came along later (Gen. 4:25).
-It was common to record the birth of only the sons and not the daughters.
-It was also common not to record all of the sons.
+Cain and Abel were the first male children recorded in the Bible (Genesis 4:1-2).
+Seth came along later (Genesis 4:25).
+It was common in the Bible to record the birth of only the sons and not the daughters.
+Also, it was common not to record all of the sons.
 It was rare that the daughters were named.
 For example, Genesis 5:4 states,

 The world’s population continues to increase today.
 On May 13, 2023 it was estimated by the Worldometers.info that the world population was over 8.03 billion.
 That is a great number of people but it is not a difficult number to reach.
-A conservative calculation reveals that the world’s population by the time of the flood would have easily exceeded 6 billion.
+A conservative calculation reveals that the world’s population by the time of the flood would have easily exceeded 8.03 billion.

 The calculation is a rough approximation since we do not know the birth rate exactly.
 The calculation requires several steps.